 Benjamin S, MacGillivray L, Schildkrout B, Cohen-Oram A, Lauterbach M, Levin LL.
 Six landmark case reports essential for neuropsychiatric literacy.
 The Journal of

 Neuropsychiatry and Clinical Neurosciences 2018; 30(4): 279-290. doi:10.1176/appi.neuropsych.18020027

 Schildkrout, B., Macgillivray, L., & Lauterbach, M. (2019).
 Wilder Penfield and the Architecture of Collaboration.
 The Journal of Neuropsychiatry and Clinical Neurosciences, 31(4), 397–398. doi: 10.1176/appi.neuropsych.19020041

 Lauterbach M, Benjamin S, Complementary and Alternative Therapies.
-In Textbook of Traumatic Brain injury, 3rd Edition, Chapter 49, APA Publishing (in press).
+In: Silver, McAllister and Arciniegas, Textbook of Traumatic Brain Injury, 3rd Edition, Chapter 49, American Psychiatric Association Publishing, Washington, DC, 2019.

 Benjamin S, Lauterbach M. The neurological examination adapted for neuropsychiatry.
 CNS Spectrums 2018; 1-9. doi:10.1017/S1092852918000925

 Lauterbach M, Schildkrout B, Benjamin S, Gregory M. The importance of rare diseases for psychiatry.
 Lancet Psychiatry 2016; 3(12):1098-1100.